robokaso/grails-kickstart/README.md

 About
 -----

-Aims to provide a template that helps to kick-start a best-practice grails projects.
+Aims to provide a template that helps to kickstart a best-practice grails projects.

 While the choices made are inevitably opinionated the project should still be generally useful: